How safe are Amsterdam’s crooked houses? Take a look at the history behind Amsterdam’s narrow houses and theories on why they tilt today.

 But the historical building guild of Amsterdam kept the tradition of construction houses that leant forward.
-When in the 19th century Napoleon did away with the guilds of Amsterdam, houses were built straight.
-Halfway through the 20th-century it was even banned to build ‘op de vlucht’.
-Nowadays, it is allowed to build a leaning house in Amsterdam if all the other houses are leaning as well – it just looks better that way.
+When in the 19th century Napoleon did away with the guilds of Amsterdam, people began building their houses straight.
+Nowadays, one may build a leaning house in Amsterdam if all the other houses are leaning as well – it just looks better that way.

 2. Easier to hoist up goods

 Historically, most of the houses in Amsterdam had multiple uses; they were also storage places.
 Amsterdam was a typical staple port.
 This is a place where merchants make money by trading all kinds of goods that enter into the city, usually by boat.

 Goods like cotton, spices, and cocoa were stored in special warehouses, but also in the attics of merchants’ canal houses in Amsterdam.
 One could hoist these up from the street using the hook on the beam sticking out on the top floor.
 A leaning facade meant it was less likely that the goods would hit the wall or break a window.

 3. It just looks good

 It might sound silly, but it’s also quite probable that some houses in Amsterdam lean forward because their owners wanted to show off their fancy facades.
 The wealth and glory of Amsterdam canal houses sit in the upper part of the facade.